VM Scaling and Load Balancing via Cost Optimal MDP Solution: Formal System Definition

+We define next vector of queues, which describes both the state of all queues and the number of tasks in each one of them.
+Hence, such a vector uniquely reflects the system state.
+We will need the following definition for this purpose.
+Denote the set $\mq=\{-2,-1,0,\cdots,B\}$.
+The vector of all queues at time $t$ is denoted by $\bq(t)$.
+The maximal number of VMs is given by the size of this vector, namely $|\bq|=\bn$, for some system-related $\bn$ which was precalculated and fixed.
+The state-space (st.-sp.) defines all possible states the VMs (queues) could possibly have.
+Denote it by the following

-Denote the vector of active queues at time $t$ by $\bq(t)$, where $\bq(t)$ is in a state-space denoted by $\Q$.
-The components correspond to the number of tasks in queues and are denoted by $q_i(t)$, where $i$ is general indexing of the queues.
-While for simplicity we assumed $\mu_i=\mu$, the extension to the system with different processing rates is straightforward.
-The limit of number of queues is given by $|\bq|=\bn$, for some system-related given $\bn$.
-The queues are limited by $-1\leq q_i(t)\leq B$, $i\in\{1,\cdots,|\bq|\}$, here state "$-1$" means the queue is inactive.
-Note that this is different from state $0$ which means the queue is active but empty.
+The components of $\bq(t)$ correspond to the number of tasks in queues and are denoted by $q_i(t)$, where $i$ is the general indexing of the queues.
+To this end, $q_i\in\mq$.
+The state "$-2$" means the queue is inactive and state "$-1$" means the queue is being currently deployed.
+Note that this is different from state $0$ which means the queue is active and deployed, but empty.
+(We will omit the time notation in cases where the current time is of no importance to the analysis.)
+While for simplicity we assumed $\mu_i=\mu$, the extension to the system with different processing rates is straightforward, at expense of the appropriate st.-sp augmentation.
+The number of all states is denoted by $\rvert\Q\rvert$.
+We will use the definition of the state space $\Q$ in the next section for the formal MDP formulation.